-Parents are often very welcoming of support and information from the school about supporting their children's MHWB.
+Parents are often very welcoming of support and information from the school and Sixth Form that provides guidance in how to support their children's MHWB.
 In order to support parents Comberton Village College will:

-- Highlight sources of information, agencies, and how to access support about common mental health issues on our school website. - Ensure that all parents are aware of who to talk to, and how to get about this if they have concerns about their own child or a friend of their child.
-This is detailed on our website and also in the parent handbook. - Make our mental health policy easily accessible to parents.
-Available on our website - Offer opportunities for parents and carers to feedback on policies and procedures (this could be done through parent governors for example). - Share ideas about how parents can support positive mental health in their children through our regular information evenings. - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.
+- Highlight sources of information, agencies, and how to access support about common mental health issues on our 11-16 school and Sixth Form websites. - Ensure that all parents are aware of who to talk to, and how to get about this if they have concerns about their own child or a friend of their child.
+This is detailed on our websites and also in the parent handbook. - Make our mental health policy easily accessible to parents.
+Available on our websites. - Offer opportunities for parents and carers to feedback on policies and procedures (this could be done through parent governors for example). - Share ideas about how parents can support positive mental health in their children through our regular information evenings. - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home.

-When supporting pupils with more significant needs or where there is a disclosure or concern around mental health the school will consider when and how parents are informed.
-Before disclosing to parents, the school will consider the following questions (on a case by case basis):
+When supporting pupils and students with more significant needs or where there is a disclosure or concern around mental health the school will consider when and how parents are informed.
+Before disclosing to parents, the school will consider the following questions (on a case-by-case basis):